HTD-Health/playbook-OUTDATED/days-off.md

 ### Emergency

-In case of an emergency call your team leader (the phone number should be available in the user profile on the slack ) or Wojtek Z (+48 600 420 660) or Maciek Z (+48 600 421 660).
+In case of an emergency call your team leader (the phone number should be available in their profile on the slack ) or Wojtek Z (+48 600 420 660) or Maciek Z (+48 600 421 660).

 ### How to communicate days off to a client